Visit the institution website for COVID‑19 updates

 Months of entry

-COMPASS involves a specially designed taught first year that is delivered through lectures, workshops, laboratories and guided self-study, and includes peer-supported learning and group work.
-PhD projects and supervisors are matched to students during the first nine months and proposals are developed through the summer of the first year, before full-time research starts in October of your second year.
+Compass involves a specially designed taught first year that is delivered through lectures, workshops, laboratories and guided self-study, and includes peer-supported learning and group work.
+PhD projects and supervisors are matched to students during the first nine months and mini project proposals are developed through the summer of the first year, before full-time research starts in October of your second year.

 Qualification, course duration and attendance options